brothersincode/virastar/README.md

 ##### text
 Type: `string`

-String of Persian source to be cleaned.
+string of persian source to be cleaned.

 ##### options
 Type: `object`